pangiole/akka-wamp/docs/messages.md

 <a name="Connect"></a>

 ### Connect
-It is the message you send to the Akka IO entry point to establish a WAMP connection to a router.
+It is the message you send to the Akka I/O extension manager to establish a WAMP connection to a router.
 It can be constructed passing the following parameters:

 * ``client``
   It is your client actor reference to which messages from the remote router are delivered while the connection is established.